Theatre: Technical aspects

 Theatre presupposes collaborative modes of production and a collective form of reception.
 The structure of dramatic texts, unlike other forms of literature, is directly influenced by this collaborative production and collective reception.
 The production of plays usually involves contributions from a playwright, director, a cast of actors, and a technical production team that includes a scenic or set designer, lighting designer, costume designer, sound designer, stage manager, production manager and technical director.
 Depending on the production, this team may also include a composer, dramaturg, video designer or fight director.

 Stagecraft is a generic term referring to the technical aspects of theatrical, film, and video production.
 It includes, but is not limited to, constructing and rigging scenery, hanging and focusing of lighting, design and procurement of costumes, makeup, procurement of props, stage management, and recording and mixing of sound.
 Stagecraft is distinct from the wider umbrella term of scenography.
 Considered a technical rather than an artistic field, it relates primarily to the practical implementation of a designer's artistic vision.

 In its most basic form, stagecraft is managed by a single person (often the stage manager of a smaller production) who arranges all scenery, costumes, lighting, and sound, and organizes the cast.
 At a more professional level, for example in modern Broadway houses, stagecraft is managed by hundreds of skilled carpenters, painters, electricians, stagehands, stitchers, wigmakers, and the like.
-This modern form of stagecraft is highly technical and specialized: it comprises many sub-disciplines and a vast trove of history and tradition.
+This modern form of stagecraft is highly technical and specialized: it comprises many subdisciplines and a vast trove of history and tradition.
 The majority of stagecraft lies between these two extremes.
 Regional theatres and larger community theatres will generally have a technical director and a complement of designers, each of whom has a direct hand in their respective designs.

-Sub-categories and organization
+Subcategories and organisation

-There are many modern theatre movements which go about producing theatre in a variety of ways.
+There are many modern theatre movements which produce theatre in a variety of ways.
 Theatrical enterprises vary enormously in sophistication and purpose.
 People who are involved vary from novices and hobbyists (in community theatre) to professionals (in Broadway and similar productions).
 Theatre can be performed with a shoestring budget or on a grand scale with multimillion-dollar budgets.
-This diversity manifests in the abundance of theatre sub-categories, which include:
+This diversity manifests in the abundance of theatre subcategories, which include: